hacks-guide/Guide-WiiU/sd-preparation.md

 # SD Preparation

-We will now place the required CFW files and some additional homebrew files on the SD card.
+We will now place the required CFW files and some additional homebrew files on the SD Card.

 ?> **Notice**
-    Your SD card will need to be formatted as FAT32.
+    Your SD Card will need to be formatted as FAT32.
 If your SD Card is not formatted to FAT32, use [GUIFormat](http://www.ridgecrop.demon.co.uk/index.htm?guiformat.htm) with 32k (32768) Allocation unit size to format it.

 ### What you need